-SEOmoz is one of the world’s largest providers of tools for search engine optimization (SEO).
+Moz is one of the world’s largest providers of tools and resources for online marketing.
 The company was already highly successful, having a list of Fortune 500 clients as long as your arm.
 It had also conducted many split tests on its site.
-In fact, previous SEOmoz split tests were the subject of 14 pages in an industry “best practices” guide for landing page optimization.
+In fact, previous Moz split tests were the subject of 14 pages in an industry “best practices” guide for landing page optimization.

-Nevertheless, in the first split test that Conversion Rate Experts conducted for SEOmoz, we generated a 52% improvement in sales.
-It’s important to note that “we” refers to a team effort between Conversion Rate Experts (with our proven system) and SEOmoz (with its solid products and a bias toward action).
+Nevertheless, in the first split test that Conversion Rate Experts conducted for Moz, we generated a 52% improvement in sales.
+It’s important to note that “we” refers to a team effort between Conversion Rate Experts (with our proven system) and Moz (with its solid products and a bias toward action).

 Within the first four months of work, we increased annual revenues by $1 million.